 “Hehe, doing my best to make more money for the Man,” the boy said.
 “You want an inscription?”

-Anton chuckled.
+Yinka chuckled.
 “Sure.
 ‘Happy birthday Emu, love Crocky.’”

 “Man…” The boy guffawed.
 “Your name’s really Crocky?”

-Anton looked back at the discolored incisor jutting out of the laughing mouth like misshapen stump.
+Yinka looked back at the discolored incisor jutting out of the laughing mouth like misshapen stump.
 And the puns followed with more laughter and feelings warmed expansively.

 “Crocky?”
 The boy repeated to himself, feeling the size and girth of the word.
 Then he removed the cake from the shelf and placed it on the counter.
 He raised sharp eyes to him.
 “Pink, all right for the inscription … Crocky?”